 All information and actions taken, including the reasons for any decisions made, will be fully documented.
-All referrals to the Multi-Agency Safeguarding Hub (MASH) will be followed up in writing within 24 hours.
+All referrals to the Duty and Advice Team will, if requested, be followed up in writing within 24 hours.

 4.4 Action following a child safeguarding referral